Pupil Premium Information

 Pupil Premium funding will be deployed to cover some of the costs of the provision for vulnerable pupils who are in need of support.
 Opportunities provided outside the school curriculum which Pupil Premium pupils will have access to and which vulnerable pupils in need across the school would benefit from include:

-- The Easter GCSE revision course in Science for pupils of risk of underachievement
+- GCSE revision sessions for pupils at risk of underachievement;

-- The subject help 'clinics' for pupils in need of support of consolidation
+- subject ‘clinics’ for pupils in need of support;

-- Staff mentoring of individual pupils at risk of underacheivement
+- staff mentors for pupils at risk of underachievement;

 The school will report to governors on the use of the Pupil Premium and the effectiveness of the provision for the targeted individuals as well as the benefits of the provision for vulnerable pupils in the school.